-Because of this, we can now proudly claim two Crane Hot Line “Top Trainer” award winners on staff.
+Because of this, we can now proudly claim three Crane Hot Line “Top Trainer” award winners on staff.
 We also have a “Train the Trainer” program that allows our best trainers to help educate, develop, and grow other trainers on our team.

 All Mazzella Companies trainers have been accredited by our company through:

 In this article, we hope to provide you with a deeper understanding of what you can expect to receive when you purchase training from us, compared to free training programs that many in the industry still offer today.